PGCert (Assistant) / PGDip (Specialist) Vision Impairment Rehabilitation

 Careers

-A qualification in Vision Impairment Rehabilitation will provide you with the knowledge and skills to take on a role as a Vision Rehabilitation Specialist.
+A qualification in Vision Impairment Rehabilitation will provide you with the knowledge and specialist skills to deliver person-centred services that aim to develop the confidence and independence of adults with vision impairment and blindness.

 The first course is a two-year, part-time, blended learning programme leading to a Postgraduate Diploma.
 It will enable individuals to qualify as Vision Rehabilitation Specialists and take up employment in a sector that urgently needs skilled professionals.